By Tom Towson

 Employers in states that accept federal advances during calendar year 2020 will not be subject to FUTA (Federal Unemployment Tax Act) credit reductions until 2022.
 The first January 1 occurred on January 1, 2021.
 The second January 1 will occur on January 1, 2022.
 Should a state’s Title XII advances remain outstanding on November 10, 2022, employers in the state will be subject to a 0.30% increase in the FUTA tax rate, from 0.60% to 0.90%, for the entire 2022 calendar year.

 The depletion of state trust funds can have negative implications not only to future SUI tax rates but also the amount of wages subject to those tax rates.
 Employers pay SUI tax on wages earned and paid to each employee within a calendar year up to a specified amount, known as the annual taxable wage base.
-Some states correlate annual taxable wage base adjustments to state trust fund balances.7 Over the past 15 years, taxable wage bases have increased by an average of 2.4% annually.
+Some states correlate annual taxable wage base adjustments to state trust fund balances.
+(6) Over the past 15 years, taxable wage bases have increased by an average of 2.5% annually.
 During the height of the Great Recession (from 2008 to 2010), the average annual increase was 4.8%.
 From 2020 to 2021, taxable wage bases increased by an average of 2.9%.
+From 2021 to 2022, taxable wage bases increased by an average of 3.9%.

-The following table identifies states that have already determined their 2022 annual taxable wage bases:
+The following table provides the 2022 annual taxable wage bases by state:

 The Great Recession caused a slow increase in initial unemployment claims.
 In contrast, there was a sharp spike in claims due to the COVID-19 pandemic, which continues to put stress on the unemployment system.